psu-spatial/GEOG364-2021/pg_364Lab5_tobler_2021.md

 <br>

 13. **Step 13:**<br> Repeat the code above but edit for your matrix (ToyB).
-Comparing against the histogram, is the number of white-white boundaries unusually high/low??
+Comparing against your histogram, is the number of white-white boundaries unusually high/low??
 Does this suggest your data is unusually clustered/uniform compared to one created by an IRP?

 <br><br>